How can heart healthy eating help prevent heart disease?

 Refined grains and grain products

 Limit low-fibre breakfast cereals, white rice, and breads, snack foods, and baked goods made with white all-purpose flour, enriched flour, or wheat flour.
-The refined grains in these foods contain less of the healthful components found in whole grains, including fibre, minerals, and phytochemicals.
+These foods contain less of the healthful components found in whole grains, including fibre, vitamins, minerals, and phytochemicals.

 Foods high in sodium